oddkiva/sara/doc/sphinx/source/multiviewgeometry/coordinate_systems.rst

 2. Pitch about the current :math:`y'`-axis by an angle :math:`\theta`,
 3. Roll about the current :math:`x''`-axis by an angle :math:`\phi`

-Let us stress again the rotation order is very important.
+Let us stress that again the order to which we apply each elementary rotation is very important.

 The rotation matrix expressed with respect to the initial local coordinates is calculated as: